 - Versatility+ – You can also use multiple materials together in a process called co-injection for even more versatility.

 - Speed – Mass production becomes easier and faster as injection molding can be done completely through mechanical means.
-Once the mold is created, machines take over with no need to slow down or stop for adjustments in the assembly process.
-This method also allows for faster production changeover times.
+During the molding, machines take over with no need to slow down or stop for adjustments in the assembly process.

-- Consistency– Injection molding is used to create even the most complex shapes at high volume and with consistent form and quality.
-Each part is an exact replica of the original design.
-It can even be used for multi-layer applications in order to tailor to specific mechanical properties or maintain a certain visual appeal.
-These results would be nearly impossible to produce with any other method, especially at the volume needed for mass production.
+- Consistency– Injection molding can be used to create even the most complex shapes at high volume and with consistent form and quality.
+The parts are an exact replica of the original design, used for multi-layer applications in order to tailor to specific mechanical properties or maintain a certain visual appeal.
+These results would be nearly impossible to produce with any other method.

 - Cost Efficiency – Injection molding can produce parts at exceptionally high volume at a low cost.
-Although injection molds themselves do cost more, one mold can be used to produce hundreds of thousands of impressions.
-It is also easier to alter the cavity of the mold, in order to produce different parts, without having to update and re-machine the aluminum or steel tooling.
+Injection molds cost more, but a single mold can produce hundreds of thousands of impressions.
+Making an easier alter to the cavity of the mold, in order to produce different parts.

 - Gate feature – Injection molds use something called a “gate” through which the heated material is injected into the cavity (mold).
 The injection method allows the mold to have built-in features like tamper evidence (often used for bottle caps or food) without any post-molding actions, such as creating a “slit” in a bottle cap.

-- Less waste– Injection molding also produces less environmental waste as what little scrap that is produced can be re-melted and reused.
+- Less waste– Injection molding produces less environmental waste and scrap that can be re-melted and reused.

 H3: Pros of Depression Molding